MartaKliuchnik/hospital-appointment-scheduler/README.md

 - userId: The ID of the user for whom the appointment belongs;
 - appointmentId: The ID of the appointment to be updated;
-- specializationId: additional parameters to specify the changes to the appointment;
+- specialization: additional parameters to specify the changes to the appointment;
 - appointmentTime: additional parameters to specify the changes to the appointment.